Nocturnal Wonders – Kids

 - Try to remember what was on each card and where it was placed for future turns.

 - The game is over when all the cards have been matched.

 Activity 4 - Moon Journal

-As the moon moves around the earth it appears to change shape.
+As the moon moves around the Earth it appears to change shape.
 The moon does not actually change shape, it just looks different to us on different days depending on its position between the sun and the earth.
 We see the bright part of the moon that is facing the sun.
 The part of the moon facing away from the sun is in darkness.
-The different shapes we seen on Earth are called the phases of the moon
+The different shapes we seen on Earth are called the phases of the moon.

 On clear nights, go outside and look at the moon.
 In a notebook, write the date and draw the shape of the moon that night.
 Some nights the moon will look like a full circle.
-Other nights it will appear as only a thin crescent or looks completely dark.
+Other nights it will appear as only a thin crescent or look completely dark.
 How many different phases of the moon can you document?

 WHAT YOU CAN DO TO BECOME AN EARTH PROTECTOR!

 Research which nocturnal species live near you that are endangered or suffer from habitat loss.